hall/kubenix/CONTRIBUTING.md

 ### Examples

-Examples are written at [./docs/content/examples](./docs/content/examples) and are also used as tests which can be executed with
+Examples are written at [./docs/content/examples](./docs/content/examples) and are (or will, really) also used as tests which can be executed with

     nix flake check